Rafif-A-Zayed/Drone-management/README.md

 # Assumptions
 - Support fleet of 10 drone
+- 5 Drones will be loaded in app startup
+  - one with medication
+  - serial number as "serial-i" i = 1 to 5
+  - medication code MED_CODE_i_j , i drone number , j index
+  - medication code MED_NAME-i-j , i drone number , j index
+- Update API work only for Drone in IDLE state
 - For daily job
   - battery threshold to consider it has problem is 30%
   - run daily at 12:00 AM